 Musculoskeletal conditions are any injury, damage, or disorder of the joints or other tissues in the limbs or back.[2]
 The risk of developing some of these conditions can be significantly minimized and many of them can be treated or managed when detected early.1,2

-Preventing musculoskeletal conditions involves taking the same measures as for many other non-communicable diseases.
+Preventing musculoskeletal disease involves taking the same measures as for many other non-communicable diseases.
 These include an active lifestyle, maintaining a healthy weight, following a healthy diet, and limiting alcohol and tobacco consumption.1,[3]

 Here are some specific guidelines you can follow to prevent musculoskeletal problems in the workplace[4]: